nabiru7/nabiru7/README.md

 # 안녕하세요! 👋

-I'm **Nabiru**, a student currently doing an internship as a Frontend Developer.
+I'm **Iurie**, a student currently doing an internship as a Frontend Developer.
 Even though I'm part of the FE team, I actually have a stronger interest in **Backend Development**, especially using **Golang**.

 I enjoy learning how systems work behind the scenes, building clean APIs, and exploring how logic connects everything together.